GGotha/GGotha/README.md

 ### 😃 Funny Tip

-If you someday use my theme, please put a sunglasses 😜
+If you someday use my visual studio code theme, please put a sunglasses 😜

 ### 🚀 Technologies